dmx-systems/dmx-documentation/docs/install.rst

 DMX is built on the Java Platform which can be installed on many operating systems.
 On this page we have covered how to run DMX on :ref:`Windows <installation-windows>`, :ref:`Mac OS <installation-macos>` and :ref:`Linux <installation-linux>`.

+DMX is a web application.
+It runs on a server and you access it with a browser.
+If you run DMX locally on your computer a local webserver is started on your machine.
+This server runs independently from your browser.

 .. _installation-windows:

 **********************